Mobile Search Menu

 Relying on press releases from your organization or emails to reassure staff that the workplace is becoming more inclusive because you're afraid to talk about DEI isn't going to cut it.
 It's vital that you get involved and have conversations with people about their own experiences in your workplace.

-Photo of a one-on-one meeting to illustrate the importance of workplace diversity
+Photo of a one on one meeting to illustrate the importance of workplace diversity

 "Talking to your team, talking to your employees, creating that kind of culture or climate of 'We're going to talk about this' is vital as a leader," says Volpone.
 "If the organization is not doing much, the leader can still do a lot," she adds.
 "And that impacts employees and how they react, to how engaged they are in the workplace and how committed they are to diversity at work."